port-labs/port-docs/docs/build-your-software-catalog/sync-data-to-catalog/cloud-providers/azure/examples/examples.md

 ## Mapping Resource Groups

-:::note
+:::note Relate subscriptions and resource groups

-The Resource Group has a relation to the Subscription, so creation of the [Subscription blueprint](#mapping-azure-subscriptions) is required.
+The Resource Group has a relation to the Subscription, so the creation of the [Subscription blueprint](#mapping-azure-subscriptions) is required.

 :::